wichtounet/wichtounet.github.io/posts/2017/08/simplify-your-type-traits-with-c++14-variable-templates.rst

-Unfortunately there is a bug in both clang (fixed in clang 3.7) and GCC (fixed in GCC 6 only) that you may encounter if you start using variable templates in template classes or variable templates in another variable templates.
-If you plan to use variable templates inside a template, such as something like this:
+Unfortunately there is a bug in both clang (fixed in clang 3.7) and GCC (fixed in GCC 6 only) that you may encounter if you start using variable templates in template classes or variable templates used in another variable templates.
+If you plan to use variable templates inside a template, such as something like
+this:

 .. code:: c++